zakaria1193/homelab/README.md

 # Infra

-### NGINX reverse proxy
+~~### NGINX reverse proxy

-For routing traffic to my different machines & services.
+For routing traffic to my different machines & services.~~ This is unmaintained.
+Now i use cloudfared tunneling.
+No need to open ports.
+Easier ID management.
+VPN like access to my home network etc...

 ### ddclient for dynamic DNS update